helenmurugan/the-groomers-network/README.md

 - CLOUDINARY_URL
 4. Click 'Add buildpack'.
 The buildpacks will install further dependencies that are not included in the requirements.txt.
 For this project, the buildpack required is Python.
 5. Select the Deploy tab
-6. If successfully built, a message appears 'Your app was successfully deployed'.
-Click 'View' to view the deployed page.
+6. When successfully built, a message appears showing the URL'https://the-groomers-network-96ece9118f5d.herokuapp.com/ deployed to Heroku'.
+Click 'Open App' to view the deployed app.
-7. Note the deployed URL.

 ### Forking
 1. From the GitHub repository, click on 'Fork', 'Create a Fork'